awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 Yes\.
 Lightsail supports Linux\-based Docker containers\.
 Windows containers are currently not supported\.

 **How do I use my Docker container images with Lightsail container service?**
-You can use either container images on registries like Docker Hub or build your own custom image and push it to Lightsail in a few easy steps using the AWS CLI\.
+You can use either container images on registries like Amazon ECR Public Registry and Docker Hub, or build your own custom image and push it to Lightsail in a few easy steps using the AWS CLI\.
 For more information, see [Pushing and managing container images on your Amazon Lightsail container services](amazon-lightsail-pushing-container-images.md)\.

 **Can I pull my container images from a private container registry?**
 Currently, only public container registries are supported by Lightsail container services\.
 Alternately, you can push your custom container images from your local machine to Lightsail to keep them private\.